xrdocs/programmability/_tutorials/pyats-series-install-and-use-pyats.md

 ## Building blocks

 pyATS is made of three main building blocks:
 - **pyATS**, the core block of this ecosystem.
 It’s a Python framework which leverages multiple Python libraries such as [Unicon](https://pypi.org/project/unicon/), providing a simplified connection experience to network devices.
-It supports CLI, NETCONF and RESTCONF.
-It enables network engineers and developers to start with small and simple test cases
+It supports **CLI**, **NETCONF** and **RESTCONF**.
+It enables network engineers and developers to start with small and simple test cases.
 - **pyATS libraries** (also known as Genie) which provides everything you need for network testing such as parsers, triggers and APIs.
 - **XPRESSO**, the pyATS Web UI Dashboard.